ashnasainu/EMBEDDED-C-PIC16F877A/README.md

 - **4x3 KEYPAD INTERFACING** - Implementation of 4x3 matrix keypad to the PIC16F887A microcontroller and display the pressed key on a 16x2 LCD.

+- **EEPROM Write with PIC16F887A** -  Implementation of how to write a single byte ('A') to the internal EEPROM of the PIC16F887A

+- **EEPROM String Display with PIC16F887A** - Implementation of how  to write a string to the internal EEPROM of a PIC16F887A and then reads and displays it on a   16x2 LCD.

 ## 🔧 Getting Started

 ### PREREQUISITES